If you feel unsafe for any reason, please call 911 or your local emergency number.

 It does not weaponize the past.

-But it does not pretend the past is irrelevant.
+But it does not treat history as irrelevant to the present.

 Personal truth is subjective — but real.